20-24, May, 2025 Ukhrul District

 SHIRUI LILY – THE STATE FLOWER OF MANIPUR

-The State Flower of Manipur, Shirui Lily, also called “Siroy Lily or Lilium Macklinae” is a rare pinkish white flower found only in the Shirui Hill range in the Ukhrul district of Manipur, approximately 83 kilometers away from Imphal.
-The flower was named after Jean Macklin, the wife of Dr. Frank Kingdon Ward who spotted the flower in 1946 while collecting botanical specimens.
-The Royal Horticultural Society, one of the world’s leading horticultural organizations honoured the Shirui Lily with its prestigious merit award at its Flower Show in London in 1948.
+The Shirui Lily, scientifically known as Lilium Mackliniae, is a rare and enchanting pinkish-white flower endemic to the Shirui Hill range in Ukhrul district, approximately 83 kilometers from Imphal.
+Named after Jean Macklin, the wife of botanist Dr. Frank Kingdon Ward, who first spotted the flower in 1946, the Shirui Lily gained international recognition when the Royal Horticultural Society awarded it a prestigious merit at its London Flower Show in 1950.